-DRCM 4900 Internship in Drama and Communications
+DRCM 4900 Internship in Drama and Communications 3 cr.
 Offered in the fall and spring semesters only.
 Prerequisite: consent of department.
 Each semester the department makes available a limited number of internships with theatres, radio and television stations, film studios, the city of New Orleans, and other drama and communications-related agencies.
-Interns usually work 15 hours a week at times matterly agreeable to the individual and the agency.
+Interns usually work 15 hours a week at times mutually agreeable to the individual and the agency.

-week at times mutually agreeable to the individual and the agency.
 In addition, interns must attend discussion sessions on campus and complete written assignments.
 The intern's work will be evaluated by both the agency supervisor and the course instructor.